Installing and Configuring the .NET Profiler on Azure

 Figure 8 : The newly created eG extension displayed in the Extensions page

-13. Figure 11 will then appear.
-In Figure 11, follow the folder sequence: site/eG_dotNETBTM.
-Figure 12 will then appear, displaying the contents of the eG_dotNETBTM folder.
-Now, proceed to edit the eg_DotnetServer.ini file by clicking on the Edit icon (Pencil icon) corresponding to that file in Figure 11.
+14. Figure 12 will then appear.
+In Figure 12, follow the folder sequence: site/eG_dotNETBTM.
+Note that once the site extension eGEnterprise.dotNET.Azure is installed, a folder named eG_dotNetBTM is created in the root of the target .NET application.
+If this folder is clicked, Figure 13 will appear, displaying the contents of the eG_dotNETBTM folder.
+Now, proceed to edit the eg_DotnetServer.ini file by clicking on the Edit icon (Pencil icon) corresponding to that file in Figure 12.

 Copy-Item -Path <Application_Install_Dir>\site\eG_dotNETBTM\eGHelperAssembly.dll -Destination <Application_Install_Dir>\site\wwwroot\bin